-There are many product metrics you can choose from.
-Here are a few questions to help you determine whether or not a product metric will be valuable to your team:
+The following questions can help you assess whether or not a metric will be meaningful to your team.

 1. Does it reflect actual user behavior?